List of Donald Duck universe characters: Miss Quackfaster

-Emily or Florence Quackfaster is the secretary of Scrooge McDuck.
+Emily Quackfaster or Florence Quackfaster is the secretary of Scrooge McDuck.
 She was originally hired by Scrooge's sisters Hortense McDuck and Matilda McDuck.
 At first Scrooge did not like the idea of having someone on his payroll but he got used to her very quickly.
 In fact, some stories have revealed that Scrooge has come to depend on Miss Quackfaster.
 Even though Scrooge is a shrewd businessman and can easily smell profit, running basic organizational jobs in his own office is beyond his capability.

 Miss Quackfaster first appeared in Uncle Scrooge #36 (Dec 1961) in the story The Midas Touch (the same story that introduced Magica De Spell), and her last name Quackfaster was first used in Uncle Scrooge #39 (Sept 1962) in A Spicy Tale.
 Both stories were created by Carl Barks.
 Miss Quackfaster is almost always referred to by her surname.
 In one story by Don Rosa, The Empire-Builder from Calisota (1994), her first name was said to be Emily.
 However, in Geoffrey Blum's Uncle Scrooge comic World Wide Witch (2001, published in the US in Uncle Scrooge #320), her first name is given as Florence instead (her full name is seen on the door to her office).
 Later stories by other authors have occasionally used the name Emily again.
 She was also known as Miss Typefast in some stories and on the 1987 show DuckTales she was called Mrs. Featherby.
 In the 2017 DuckTales series she is once again known by the name of Emily Quackfaster and is the somewhat unhinged keeper of Scrooge's private archives.